-After approximately 300 ns, the PRC0 SET AW RQ signal asserts and sets the CYT0 C(N) AW RQ flip-flop, notifying the processor of the memory's availability for another access request.
-The CYT1 C(N) DATA IN EN flip-flop is also set at this time to gate out the contents of the data and address registers to the indicators.
+Approximately 300 ns after the start of the write sequence, the PRC0 SET AW RQ signal asserts and sets the CYT0 C(N) AW RQ flip-flop, notifying the processor of the memory's availability for another access request.
+The CYT1 C(N) DATA IN EN flip-flop is also set at this time to gate out the contents of the Data and Address registers to the indicators.

-The Pn WR RS signal, used to initiate the sending of the data and parity bits to the MG10, also triggers the CYT2 C(N) WR RS DLY.
-When it times out (after approximately 100 ns) it clocks the data into the CHK data register, where parity is checked.
+The Pn WR RS signal, used to initiate the sending of the data and parity bits to the MH10, also triggers the CYT2 C(N) WR RS DLY.
+When it times out (after approximately 100 ns), it clocks the data into the CHK Data register, where parity is checked.
 Parity is checked by comparing parity of the 36 data bits with the parity bit.
-If they are different, a parity error has occurred.
-Odd parity is used, meaning that if the number of ones in the data bits is even, the PARITY bit should be a one.
+If an even number of ones is detected in the data plus the parity bit, a parity error is displayed.
+Odd parity is used, meaning that if the number of ones in the data bits is even, the parity bit should be a one.

-4.4.3.2 Read/Restore Cycle Timing - Refer to Figure 4-7, the Read/Restore Cycle Flow Timing Diagram, while reading this section.
-The Read/Restore cycle begins with the assertion of the CYT1 C(N) CYC START signal, which generates CYT1 C(N) RUN H and MAT1 A EARLY (N) L. The MAT1 A EARLY (N) L signal is advance timing to the G235 Driver Module to turn on the Y read current generator, Y read driver, Y read switch, X read current generator, and X read switch.
+4.4.3.2 Read/Restore Cycle Timing - Refer to Figure 4-7, Read/Restore Cycle Flow Timing Diagram, while reading this section.
+The Read/Restore cycle begins with the assertion of the CYT1 C(N) CYC START signal, which generates CYT1 C(N) RUN H and MAT1 A EARLY (N) L. The MAT1 A EARLY (N) L signal is advance timing to the G236 Driver module to turn on the Y read current generator, Y read driver, Y read switch, X read current generator, and X read switch.
 The X read driver is not turned on at this time, but waits for MAT1 READ LATE (N) L.

-Because this is a Read/Restore cycle, signals MAT1 CLEAR 0 (N) L and CLEAR 1 (N) L are produced to clear the G114 Data Register prior to the generation of the SENSE STROBE pulses.
-Approximately 75 ns after the CLEAR pulses reset the Data Register, the MAT1 INITIATE L signal is negated and the MAT1 READ LATE (N) L signal is asserted.
-This turns on the read X drivers, which cause the read X current to start flowing.
-Approximately 75 ns later, the MATI END STROBE (N) L signal goes high.
+Because this is a Read/Restore cycle, signals MAT1 CLEAR 0 (N) L and CLEAR 1 (N) L are produced to clear the G116 Data register prior to the generation of the SENSE STROBE pulses.
+Approximately 75 ns after the CLEAR pulses reset the Data register, the MAT1 INITIATE L signal is negated.
+The MAT1 READ LATE (N) L signal is then asserted to turn on the read X drivers, which cause the read X current to start flowing.
+Approximately 100 ns later, the MAT1 END STROBE (N) L signal goes high.
 The SENSE STROBE signals DRVA SS0 L and SS1 L are generated by the output of a one-shot gated with MAT1 END STROBE being high.
-The leading edge of the SENSE STROBE signals can be varied (marginally) by placing the appropriate STRB margin switch on the maintenance panel into the MARG position.
+The leading edge of the SENSE STROBE signals can be varied (marginally) by placing the appropriate STRB MARGIN switch on the Memory Maintenance panel into the MAR position.
 This moves the leading edge of the SENSE STROBE signals, but does not affect the trailing edge.
-The sense strobe signals in the memory stacks are wide to allow additional time for the core outputs to be propagated along the long sense lines and to propagate through the associated signal path delays.
+The SENSE STROBE signals in the memory stacks are wide to allow additional time for the core outputs to be propagated along the long sense lines and to propagate through the associated signal path delays.

-At the end of a 150 ns delay, the MAT1 END STROBE signal negates and turns off the strobe signal applied to the sense amplifiers.
+At the end of a 175-ns delay, the MAT1 END STROBE signal negates and turns off the SENSE STROBE signal applied to the sense amplifiers.
 Then MAT1 READ EARLY (N) L negates, which turns off the X and Y current generators and the X and Y read drivers.
 When the MAT1 READ LATE (N) L signal negates approximately 25 ns later, the X and Y read switches are turned off.